whitequark/cylinder/doc/DESIGN.md

 `GraphElement.edges` contains `EdgeList`, encrypted with the public key of the stateserver and secret key of the client which has last updated the element.

+`GraphElement.updater` contains the public key of the client which has last updated the element.

 Files
 -----